 - Multiple Traffic Streams — If your site relies on a single traffic source it could be risky if that dries up.
 Having a site solely based on SEO can net you more cash than an advertising-based site.
 But, the more website traffic sources available the better.

 - External Factors — Do you have an engaged email list?
 How about active social media channels?
 These aren’t necessary, but they can help to improve the overall value of a sale.

 - Time Required to Run — Does your site require you to work a 50-hour week?
 Or, is it optimized where you only need to put in an hour or less per day?
 The less time your site requires to run the more it’ll be worth.

 If you want to get an accurate representation of how much your current site is worth then check out the Empire Flippers valuation tool.
-It uses the criteria above and more to give you a general valuation of your existing site.
+This website value calculator uses the criteria above and more to give you a general appraisal of your existing site.

 How to Sell Your Website

 Although you can technically sell your website to anyone at any time, the recommended approach is to go through a website broker.
 This will help get your site in front of potential buyers and help to ensure the safe transfer of your site and payment.

 The three most common places to sell your site are highlighted below: